JanLahmann/RasQberry/documentation/RasQberry_Setup.md

 When you added the file, you can now boot your Raspberry Pi.

 * **Headless (with Imager):** <br/>
 When you write the Raspberry Pi OS on your SD-Card you can enable SSH with the writing process.
-You can access the extend menu when entering **shift + command + X** (windows: **shift + control + X**)<br/>
+You can access the extended menu when entering **shift + command + X** (windows: **shift + control + X**)<br/>
 <br/>
 <p align="center">
 <img src="../Artwork/RPi_SSH.png" alt="drawing" width="350"/> <br/>
 </p>
 <br/>
-The you can enable SSH and enter your password or pblic-key to make the authenticating process while connecting easier.
+You can enable SSH and enter your password or public-key to make the authenticating process while connecting easier.

 * 	**With Display:**
 Open the terminal on your Raspberry Pi.
 You can find the terminal in the applicatin menu, under *Accessories*.